-The employment solicitors at Wilford Smith have a proven track record in successfully defending discrimination claims on behalf of employers across all commercial sectors.
+The employment solicitors at Wilford Smith have a proven history in successfully defending discrimination claims on behalf of employers across all commercial sectors.
 Our solicitors will discuss your circumstances in detail as part of our uniquely client-focused service.
 From the earliest stage, we will work on your behalf to develop a strategy to ensure matters are concluded as efficiently as possible, protecting your position and reputation in the process.

 Anti-discrimination provisions are contained in the Equality Act 2010.
 Under the legislation, employers have a legal obligation to treat their employees (including former employees) and job applicants fairly.
-Employers cannot discriminate, harass or victimise on the grounds of:
+Employers cannot discriminate, harass, or victimise on the grounds of:

-Marriage or civil partnership
+• Marriage or civil partnership

-Pregnancy and maternity
+• Pregnancy and maternity

-Religion or belief
+• Religion or belief

-These are known as 'protected characteristics'.
+These are known as 'protected characteristics.

 Unlawful discrimination in the workplace can occur in different forms:

-This is the most obvious form of discrimination whereby an employee is deliberately treated less favourably because of a protected characteristic.
+• Direct discrimination -the most obvious form of discrimination whereby an employee is deliberately treated less favourably because of a protected characteristic.

-This is when an employee is treated less favourably because they are associated with another person who holds a protected characteristic.
+• Discrimination by association -when an employee is treated less favourably because they are associated with another person who holds a protected characteristic.

 Victimisation occurs as a result of an employer mistreating their employee after the employee has made a complaint under the Equality Act 2010.
 Employers are obliged to take reasonable steps to protect their employees where they have previously claimed to have suffered from discrimination.
 If they fail to do so, they may be vulnerable to legal action.

 The terms' bullying' and 'harassment' are often used interchangeably.
 However, ' bullying' does not appear within the legislation, which focuses specifically on harassment.
-Under the Equality Act 2010, harassment is defined as unwanted conduct related to a relevant protected characteristic and which violates a person's dignity or has the purpose or effect of creating an intimidating, hostile, degrading, humiliating or offensive environment.
+Under the Equality Act 2010, harassment is defined as unwanted conduct related to a relevant protected characteristic which violates a person's dignity or has the purpose or effect of creating an intimidating, hostile, degrading, humiliating or offensive environment.